All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Reported side effects in research settings have been minimal.
 Injection site reactions are the most common complaint.
 Some participants reported mild fatigue during initial use.

-If you have diabetes and take insulin or other glucose-lowering medications, close monitoring is essential when starting MOTS-c.
+If you have diabetes and take insulin or other glucose-lowering medications, close monitoring is important when starting MOTS-c.
 The peptide's effects on glucose metabolism could theoretically alter your medication needs.
 Never adjust diabetes medications without your provider's guidance.

 Ongoing clinical trials are studying MOTS-c for metabolic syndrome, aging, and exercise performance.
 As more data becomes available, protocols will likely become more refined and evidence-based.